 After the 31 January application deadline all applications received around the deadline will be evaluated.
 Once all eligible applicants have completed their online interviews, the Admissions Office will make a final ranking of the applicants.

-This ranking is based on the scores from the first selection round (GPA/GMAT and language proficiency) and the total score obtained from the interview and the assessment.
+This ranking is based on the scores from the first selection round (GPA/GMAT and language proficiency) and the total score obtained from the interview.

 Results: Students will be notified of the outcome of the selection procedure, including the allotted exchange destination as soon as possible.
 Approximately 70 students will be selected for the programme and receive a (conditional) offer of admission.
 The allocated exchange destination and semester will also be communicated together with the offer (more information is listed in the next section).